Day-by-Day / November 15, 1805

 Moving to Station Camp

-Station Camp near Chinook, WA The stormy weather finally breaks, and the main party paddles to Baker’s Bay, the end of their westward water journey.
-Camp is established near the Chinook‘s Middle Village.
+The stormy weather finally breaks, so they leave their “dismal nitich” and paddle to Baker Bay, the end of their westward water journey.
+Station Camp is established near the Chinook Middle Village.
+Clark learns of stolen rifles, and Lewis is at Cape Disappointment looking for ships.

 proceeded on passed the blustering point below which I found a butifull Sand beech thro which runs a Small [NB?: river from the hills] below the mouth of this Stream is a village of 36 houses uninhabited by anything except flees [Fleas]